-View Debra AFRICH's Obituary on https://www.therecord.com/ and share memories
+View Debra Africh's Obituary on https://www.therecord.com/ and share memories

 |

-Passed peacefully at her Waterloo home on Monday, March 16, 2020 at the age of 58 years.
-Loving wife of Mike Africh of 17 years and mother of Melissa Smith.
-Debbie will be sadly missed by the Koehns and Africhs and their families.
+Passed peacefully at her Waterloo home on Monday March 16, 2020 at the age of 58 years.
+Daughter of June and Wally Koehn.
+Loving wife of Mike Africh and mother of Melissa Smith.
+Debbie will be sadly missed by the Koehns & Africhs and their families.
 She will also be remembered by her friends and her dear canines, Kijji and Saul.
 At Debbie's request, cremation has taken place and a celebration of her life will be held at later date.
 Donations to Canadian Mental Health would be appreciated.
-Condolences online at www.grahamgiddyfh.com 519.888.7700.
+Condolences online at www.grahamgiddyfh.com, 519-888-7700.